nrobinson2000/donate-bitcoin/README.md

 var organization = "Example"; // Change to your organization name
 ```

-# Uses:
+# Use:
 * Link people to your donate-bitcoin page to let them chose how much Bitcoin to donate.
 * Link people to your donate-bitcoin page with a set amount and specific currency for them to donate.
 This is done by adding something like `?amount=100&currency=USD` to your url.
-[Example](https://nrobinson2000.github.io/donate-bitcoin/?amount=100&currency=USD)
+[Example](https://nrobinson2000.github.io/donate-bitcoin/?amount=100&currency=USD)  Currency codes must be chosen from the [Bitcoin average API](https://api.bitcoinaverage.com/ticker/)

 # Screenshot:
 <p align="center">